pedroteche-ih/nyc_crime/README.md

 # Large Dataset Clustering - Crime Hotspots in Brooklyn

-## Introduction

 The purpose of this project was to address two common challenges in clustering analysis, specifically unsupervised learning: handling large datasets and performing spatial and temporal clustering.
 To accomplish this, I selected a dataset from the [NYC Open Data repository](https://data.cityofnewyork.us/) and developed a model to identify crime hotspots in Brooklyn using the [BIRCHSCAN procedure](https://www.sciencedirect.com/science/article/abs/pii/S0957417421009283).

 Crime hotspot detection is a [well-defined problem in data-driven policing](https://www.sciencedirect.com/science/article/abs/pii/S0957417421009283), and there are many existing approaches for identifying crime hotspots.
 In this analysis, I will focus on building a solution for identifying street-level crime hotspots in Brooklyn using the BIRCHSCAN algorithm.
 The BIRCHSCAN algorithm is a scalable and efficient clustering method that is well-suited for large datasets.

 ## Libraries

-1. `pandas` - data manipulation and analysis;
+1. `pandas` & `numpy` - data manipulation and analysis;
 1. `sklearn` - machine learning;
 1. `matplotlib` & `seaborn` - data visualization;
 1. `osmnx` - street network analysis.

 ## Dataset

 The dataset used for this project was obtained from the NYC Open Data repository.
-It includes crime incident reports from January 2019 to June 2022, with details such as date, time, location, and type of crime.
-The dataset was preprocessed to include only incidents that occurred in Brooklyn, which resulted in a dataset of approximately 502,374 rows.
+It includes crime incident reports with details such as date, time, location, type of crime, victimology.
+The dataset was preprocessed to include only **felonies** that occurred in **Brooklyn** between 2000 & 2022, which resulted in a dataset of 751,972 rows.

 ## Methodology

-To identify crime hotspots in Brooklyn, I utilized the BIRCHSCAN algorithm, a scalable and efficient clustering method that is well-suited for large datasets.
-The BIRCHSCAN procedure was applied to the preprocessed dataset to identify clusters of similar crimes based on their geographic proximity and frequency of occurrence, as well as their temporal patterns.
-The resulting clusters were then visualized on a map of Brooklyn, providing insights into the spatial and temporal distribution of crime in the borough.
+1. Outlier cleaning (threshold-based);
+1. Feature engineering, especifically the creation of a new feature `time_meters` based on neighborhood-distance evaluations, allowing the use of both temporal and spatial features in hotspot detection;
+1. BIRCHSCAN clustering algorithm;
+1. Visualization and analysis of results using `osmnx` and `matplotlib`.

 ## Results